 - Main sewer stoppage - No electric at all (Please remember we can do NOTHING about power outages that are the result of a storm or other situations involving the power company.
-If the entire area is without power, please call your electric company). - Gas Leaks should be reported immediately to Columbia Gas (or the Village of Williamsport if you live in Williamsport).
+If the entire area is without power, please call your electric company). - Gas Leaks should be reported immediately to Village of Williamsport.
 Please vacate the residence when you smell gas and make any calls from outside the residence. - Fires should be reported by dialing 911.
 Then report to a staff member of the Housing Authority.